sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 Types and properties together provide the vocabulary for the domain specific language supporting security advisories.

-The single mandatory property is the document.
-The optional two additional properties are product_tree and vulnerabilities.
+The single mandatory property is `document`.
+The optional two additional properties are `product_tree` and `vulnerabilities`.

 ## 3.1 Definitions
 The definitions (`$defs`) introduce the following domain specific types into the CSAF language: